kubeflow/website/content/docs/fairing/fairing-overview.md

    a local notebook][gcp-local].
 *  Learn how to [train and deploy a model on GCP from a notebook hosted on Kubeflow][gcp-kubeflow].
+*  Learn how to [train and deploy a model on GCP from a notebook hosted on AI Platform][gcp-ai-platform].

 ## What is Kubeflow Fairing?